Harbor is an Unusual Company

 We confess.
 Our truck bodies are terrific looking.
 They have unusually good curb appeal!
 Why?
 Because we pay enormous attention to detail.
 It’s firmly rooted in our DNA to make sure that our paint finishes are and welds are without flaws and show no burn marks…even on our stainless steel lids.
 The curve of the taper in our rack legs matches the curve in truck roof line (called tumblehome).
 The wheel panel and body height match the truck frame height so precisely that you can’t look through the wheel well and see light from the other side of the body.
 In fact, customers describe Harbor as “Building Beautiful Bodies”.

 But, in some respects, our California curb appeal belies an underlying quality.
-In the only quality survey ever in our industry history, Harbor ranked number one (#1) in manufacturing quality and quality processes.* Maybe that’s why Harbor consistently ranks among the top volume commercial “pool” manufacturers for Ford, GM and Ram…and was ranked #1 in several years.
+In the only quality survey ever in our industry history, Harbor ranked number one (#1) in manufacturing quality and quality processes.* Maybe that’s why Harbor consistently ranks among the top volume commercial “pool” manufacturers for Ford, GM and Ram…and sometimes ranked #1.
 Or why Harbor was chosen over all other US manufacturers to export US-made commercial truck bodies to the Toyota Motor Company for use by its Forklift Dealers in Japan.

 About Harbor, some competitors in our industry might claim, “Beauty’s only skin deep” or “Don’t judge a book by its cover.”
 We prefer, “A Picture Paints a Thousand Words.”
 That’s why it’s not a Harbor until we say it’s a Harbor…accomplished through blood, sweat and sheet metal.